 This comprehensive guide will give you an insight into supply chain cybersecurity and risk management.
-The table of contents at the right-hand side enables you to navigate the different sections.
+The table of contents on the right-hand side enables you to navigate the different sections.

 These supplier relationships reduce costs and increase business efficiency, but they also give rise to new risks.
 The increased sharing of information or connectivity to our systems increases our vulnerability to security breaches.

-Management and mitigation of supply chain vulnerabilities are therefore critical for organisations who wish to protect their revenue, reputation and remain compliant with sector, regulatory and national legislative bodies.
+Management and mitigation of supply chain vulnerabilities are therefore critical for organisations who wish to protect their revenue, and reputation and remain compliant with the sector, regulatory and national legislative bodies.

 Setting the Scene